Andynoid/StudyMethod/Notes on How to win friends and influence people.md

 # Part Three - How to win people to your way of thinking.

-## 1. You can't win an argument.
+### You can't win an argument.

-How to Win Friends and Influence People
+## Principle 1 The only way to get the best of an argument is to avoid it.

-* Bits and Pieces, published by The Economics Press, Fairfield, N.J.
+>  Bits and Pieces, published by The Economics Press, Fairfield, N.J.
 Opera tenor Jan Peerce, after he was married nearly fifty years, once said: "My wife and I made a pact a long time ago, and we've kept it no matter how angry we've grown with each other.
 When one yells, the other should listen-because when two people yell, there is no communication, just noise and bad vibrations."

+### A sure way of making enemies and how to avoid it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzAzNzMzMzIsMTM3NzkyMTY4NiwtMT
+eyJoaXN0b3J5IjpbLTEyMTgzMzQwMDQsMTM3NzkyMTY4NiwtMT
 EwMTc3Mzc5MywxNzY5MDc3ODQ3LDg4NTU2OTkwOSw0NTE0NTk1
 MTIsMTI2NjE0MzEzMSwxNzcwNDA5NTAsMTU0MDkyNjgyOSw2OD
 U4MzA4NTksLTgyNzQ5NDE5MiwtMTM4OTM5MjMxMCwyMjgyNDk3